Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 11. Functional Programming

-In this article, I will try to help you to have a very good understanding of the most common feature of JavaScript, _functional programming_.
+In this article, I will try to help you to have a very good understanding of the most common feature of JavaScript, _Functional programming_.

 _Functional programming_ allows you to write shorter code, clean code, and also to solve complicated problems which might be difficult to solve in a traditional way.